octogen4/GWSC22-LNNU-ET-AL/README.md

 ## Contents

-./CJN Uploaded a complete copy of Soumya D. Mohanty's GWSC, see https://github.com/mohanty-sd/
+./CJN Uploaded a complete copy of Soumya D. Mohanty's [GWSC](https://github.com/mohanty-sd/GWSC)

 Our results of Lab1-Lab6 are in ./LWZ, Lab6 is also done seperately in ./ZLM